docsifyjs/docsify/docs/configuration.md

 - type: `Object`

 Registers Vue components using the component name as the key with an object containing Vue options as the value.
+Component data is not shared and changes will not persist as users navigate the site.

 ```js
 window.$docsify = {